Rembrandt: Periods, subjects and styles

 By the late 1630s, Rembrandt had produced a few paintings and many etchings of landscapes.
 Often these landscapes highlighted natural drama, featuring uprooted trees and ominous skies (Cottages before a Stormy Sky, c.
 1641; The Three Trees, 1643).
 From 1640 his work became less exuberant and more sober in tone, possibly reflecting personal tragedy.
 Biblical scenes were now derived more often from the New Testament than the Old Testament, as had been the case before.
 In 1642 he painted The Night Watch, the most substantial of the important group portrait commissions which he received in this period, and through which he sought to find solutions to compositional and narrative problems that had been attempted in previous works.

 In the decade following the Night Watch, Rembrandt's paintings varied greatly in size, subject, and style.
 The previous tendency to create dramatic effects primarily by strong contrasts of light and shadow gave way to the use of frontal lighting and larger and more saturated areas of color.
 Simultaneously, figures came to be placed parallel to the picture plane.
 These changes can be seen as a move toward a classical mode of composition and, considering the more expressive use of brushwork as well, may indicate a familiarity with Venetian art (Susanna and the Elders, 1637–47).
 At the same time, there was a marked decrease in painted works in favor of etchings and drawings of landscapes.
-In these graphic works natural drama eventually made way for quiet Dutch rural scenes.

 In the 1650s, Rembrandt's style changed again.
 Colors became richer and brush strokes more pronounced.
 With these changes, Rembrandt distanced himself from earlier work and current fashion, which increasingly inclined toward fine, detailed works.
 His use of light becomes more jagged and harsh, and shine becomes almost nonexistent.
 His singular approach to paint application may have been suggested in part by familiarity with the work of Titian, and could be seen in the context of the then current discussion of 'finish' and surface quality of paintings.
 Contemporary accounts sometimes remark disapprovingly of the coarseness of Rembrandt's brushwork, and the artist himself was said to have dissuaded visitors from looking too closely at his paintings.
 The tactile manipulation of paint may hearken to medieval procedures, when mimetic effects of rendering informed a painting's surface.
 The result is a richly varied handling of paint, deeply layered and often apparently haphazard, which suggests form and space in both an illusory and highly individual manner.

-In later years, biblical themes were often depicted but emphasis shifted from dramatic group scenes to intimate portrait-like figures (James the Apostle, 1661).
+In later years, biblical subjects were often depicted but emphasis shifted from dramatic group scenes to intimate portrait-like figures (James the Apostle, 1661).
 In his last years, Rembrandt painted his most deeply reflective self-portraits (from 1652 to 1669 he painted fifteen), and several moving images of both men and women (The Jewish Bride, c.
 1666)—in love, in life, and before God.